chenxilll/chrome-extension/README.md

 ```bash
 npm run coverage
 ```

+## Reporting Issues
+If you encounter any issues or bugs, please report them by opening an issue on our GitHub repository.
+Provide detailed information about the problem, including steps to reproduce it, screenshots, and any relevant error messages.

 ## Contributing
 Interested in contributing to TabsOFF?
 We welcome contributions of all forms.
 Here's how you can help: